valflrt/fractal_rndr/README.md

 # Fractal Renderer

-This is a program used to render fractals to images using a parameter [RON](https://docs.rs/ron/latest/ron/) file.
+This is a program used to render fractals using a [RON](https://docs.rs/ron/latest/ron/) parameter file.

 ### Table of contents